ocean-tracking-network/node-manager-training/_episodes/10_Detections.md

 <img width="416" height="576" alt="image" src="https://github.com/user-attachments/assets/21c54173-b1e1-4a96-bf70-7d27537dda10" />

     - Select `export events` and choose the location you want to save the file
-- Fathom Connect App
-    - Choose "export data"
-    - Select the relevant files and import into the Fathom Connect application
-    - Export **all data types**, and choose the location you want to save the files
-- `convert - Fathom (vdat) Export - VRL to CSV` Nodebook <a name="convertToCSV"></a>
-    - This will use the `vdat.exe` executable to export from VRL/VDAT to CSV
-    - Instructions for this Nodebook are below

 **For Thelma Biotel**
 - Use the `ComPort` software to open the `.tbdb` file and export as CSV